Avril-Cui/seal-backend/AS2/functional_design.md

             let positive := number of swipes with matching (owner, item) and decision equals "Buy" let negative := number of swipes with matching (owner, item) and decision equals "Don't Buy" return total = positive + negative and approval = positive

+    _getSwipeComments (owner: User, item: Item): (comments: set of String) requires
+            exists at least one swipe with matching (owner, item) and comment is not None effect
+            return all comments under swipes that has matching (owner, item) and comment is not None

     recordSwipe (owner: User, item: Item, decision: Flag, comment: String) requires